Waterloo, Nova Scotia

 Looking across Matthew Lake from the Allan Wile Hill to the Isaac Wile Hill, Waterloo, Nova Scotia.
 Allan was the son of Isaac.
 The practice of building homes and clearing land on the tops of drumlins was the standard settler practice.
 Both these hills are approximately 125 metres above sea level.
 A narrow isthmus separates Matthew Lake from Frederick Lake.
 The Adelbert Wile road runs through this connecting the hills.

-Waterloo, Nova Scotia, Canada is a small rural community in western Lunenburg County, Nova Scotia.
+Waterloo is a small community in the Canadian province of Nova Scotia, located in western Lunenburg County.
 The community extends approximately 10 kilometers from Route 210 to the Queens County line and is 20 kilometers from the commercial hub of Bridgewater.
 The Waterloo Road runs through the community providing a picturesque alternative to Route 210 when travelling between Newcombville and Greenfield.

 History

 First Peoples and the newcomers

 The Michael Wile Road is the new name for the former Veinot Road and reflects the original colonists Michael and Lucy Wile.
 St. Clair Veinot and his wife Sadie Wile Veinot owned and lived in the Michael Wile home place after Michael and Lucy passed on.

 The gravesite of George "Michael" Wile, one of Susannah Fiendel Wile's eight boys; husband to Lucy Salome Hirtle Wile.

 The gravesite of "Lucy" Salome Hirtle Wile, one of Michael Hirtle's seven daughters; wife of George "Michael" Wile.

 Western Lunenburg County was shared by aboriginal Mi'kmaq people before the first European settlers arrived.
 In an 1894 interview, George Michael Wile (1809–1895) and his wife Lucinda Hirtle Wile, the first European settlers in the Waterloo area, spoke about the early days of the settlement when "Indians" camped on a brook in the area, "catching otter, mink, and other animals for fur" (DesBrisay, 1895).
 Some time before 1870, when early deeds show transfers of land in the community, the first settlers received large land grants of 50 to 150-acre parcels from Great Britain before and around the time of Canadian Confederation.